JuliaMath/Sobol.jl/README.md

 Julia module to ensure that the NLopt library is installed when you `Pkg.add("Sobol")` in Julia.

-It is important emphasize that SGJ's implementation was based on the mathematical description of the algorithms only, and was done without reference to the Fortran code from the *Trans.
+It is important to emphasize that SGJ's implementation was based on the mathematical description of the algorithms only, and was done without reference to the Fortran code from the *Trans.
 Math.
 Soft.* (*TOMS*) papers.
 The reason is that *TOMS* code is not free/open-source